aftab3866/Suppli_Data_2025/README.md

 - Cox proportional hazards regression models for advanced survival analysis.

 ## 3. **Analysing data from GEO.R**
-This script is tailored for analyzing data from the Gene Expression Omnibus (GEO).
+This script is tailored to analyze data from the Gene Expression Omnibus (GEO).
 Its key features include:
 - Importing and normalizing GEO datasets.
 - Identifying DEGs across experimental conditions.
 - Integrating GEO data analysis with findings from TCGA datasets for broader insights.